 As to food and sleep, see above.

 5. Thursday.
 If you have another day of bar exam, again see above.

 Congratulations!
 You did it.
 You should be proud.

-Read the next post in this series: "Five Tips for Early Bar Exam Prep."
+Read the next post in this series: "State-by-State Uniform Bar Exam Costs and Requirements."